jacksimmons/ecm2423-maze-solver/README.txt

 To change which maze to solve, go into "Maze.h", and edit the MAZE preprocessor definition:
 #define MAZE(suffix) JOIN({maze size}_, suffix)

+Change the above line (Maze.h:6) to any of the following:

 #define MAZE(suffix) JOIN(E_, suffix) // Easy
 #define MAZE(suffix) JOIN(M_, suffix) // Medium
 #define MAZE(suffix) JOIN(L_, suffix) // Large
 #define MAZE(suffix) JOIN(VL_, suffix) // VLarge

-In Main.cpp:
+Now in Main.cpp:
-To run both algorithms, change nothing.
+To run both algorithms, change nothing (note that as A* happens after, only the A* output will be written to PathOutput.txt)
-To run only DFS, comment out the "runAStar" line (runAStar(); -> //runAStar();) To run only A*, comment out the "runDFS" line (runDFS(); -> //runDFS();) This is explained further under Depth First Search: and A* Search:
+To run only DFS, comment out just the "runAStar" line (runAStar(); -> //runAStar();) To run only A*, comment out just the "runDFS" line (runDFS(); -> //runDFS();) This is explained further under Depth First Search: and A* Search:

-Then run the following commands:
+Now run the following commands:
-1. g++ *.cpp -O3 -o a.out
+1. g++ *.cpp -O3 -flto -o a.exe
-2. ./a.out
+2. ./a.exe
-(The command line argument -O3 is an optional optimisation flag which leads to faster execution)
+(The command line arguments -O3 and -flto are optional optimisation flags which lead to faster execution) (These are only necessary for the VLarge maze)

-Settings:
-At the top of the DFS and A* algorithm source files (DFS.cpp, AStar.cpp), there are const bool values which act as settings.
-The most important of which to change are:
-`pauseForInput`, `outputEveryCycle`, `suppressFinalDiagram`
-Note that outputEveryCycle should only be true on the Easy/Medium mazes, as the printMaze procedure is computationally expensive, especially to use every cycle.
-Note that suppressFinalDiagram shouldn't be false on the Very Large maze, as it won't fit in the terminal and is computationally expensive. pauseForInput is also not advised for bigger mazes, as there can be millions of cycles in these algorithms.

 Depth-First Search: